ISAITB/docs-itb-ta/source/exportimport/index.rst

 * **Domain configuration:** Select this to export only the information linked to a domain (e.g. specifications, test suites).
 * **Community configuration:** Select this to export the full information linked to a community (e.g. custom properties, organisations) as well as its linked domain, optionally also including system settings.
 * **System settings:** Select this to export the system settings associated to the current Test Bed instance.
-* **Deletions:** Select this to delete top-level information, specifically domains and communities, in a target test bed instance.
+* **Deletions:** Select this to delete top-level information, specifically domains and communities, in a target Test Bed instance.

 The **community configuration** option can be viewed as a superset of the **domain configuration** and **system settings**, in that the community data can also include domain information and settings.
 It is important however to provide the distinction given that you may want to only export your testing